-The analogue loop should be connected to the Main Control PCB as illustrated in Fig. 5 below.
-Remember to isolate the panel's mains and battery backup supplies before making any connections.
+The analogue loop(s) should be connected to the Main Control PCB as shown in Fig. 5 below.
+Remember to isolate the panel's mains and battery backup supplies prior to installation.

-The loop's earth screens should be adequately insulated and connected between the nut and washers on the base earth post using eyed crimp connectors.
-Do not disturb the lower nut - this must be secure to ensure earth continuity.
+The loop's earth screens should be adequately insulated and connected between the nut and washers on the main base earth post using eyed crimp connectors.
+The lower nut must be secure to ensure earth continuity.